Highland Archaeology Festival 2018

 Workshop Afternoon at Highland Council HQ

-This year we have exciting workshops on offer: Reconstruction Drawing with Cathy Dagg, Lithic Lab with Peter Bye-Jensen, Aerial Photography with Allan Kilpatrick, Introduction to Using the HER with Ian Scrivener-Lindley, On-line Historic Maps with Susan Kruse, Technology for Archaeology with Cathy MacIver, and Identifying Pottery from Field Walking and Excavations with Eric Grant.
+This year we have exciting workshops on offer: Reconstruction Drawing with Cathy Dagg, Aerial Photography with Allan Kilpatrick, Introduction to Using the HER with Ian Scrivener-Lindley, On-line Historic Maps with Susan Kruse, Technology for Archaeology with Cathy MacIver, and Identifying Pottery from Field Walking and Excavations with Eric Grant.
 Friday 12th October, 2-5pm.
 Choose up to two workshops in these hands-on sessions.
 Further details in the Events Calendar.

 New this year:

 HAF 2018 Photographic Competition

-The theme this year is Highland Archaeology: Re-using our past.
-Further details are available by clicking here.
-Deadline for entries: now extended to 15th September.
-The wonderful entries from the 2017 competition can be seen by clicking here.
+The theme this year was Highland Archaeology: Re-using our past.
+Further details and links to the submitted entries are available by clicking here.

 Adopt an HER Record